psunthar/pse-fork/README.md

 (PSE) algorithm for calculation of the Rotne-Prager-Yamakawa (RPY) hydrodynamic mobility and stochastic thermal displacements.
 This repository is no longer maintained.

+# PSE-Fork
+PSE-Fork is a fork of the main PSE maintained by Prof. P Sunthar (@IIT Bombay) and Prof. Ravi Prakash Jagadeeshan (@Monash University), to support HOOMD-v4 and higher

 An alternative maintained GPU implementation can be found in [UAMMD](https://github.com/RaulPPelaez/UAMMD) and is accessible using a simple [python interface](https://github.com/RaulPPelaez/UAMMD_PSE_Python).